nsndvd/songsheet-js/README.md

   let txt = songsheetGen.gen(false)
 ```

+For a complete tutorial on the songsheetsyntax click [here](https://github.com/jannessm/songsheet).

-This package uses the pdfMake library.
+This package uses the [pdfMake](https://github.com/bpampuch/pdfmake) library.